Safe OUTside the System: The SOS Collective

 The Safe OUTside the System (SOS) Collective is an anti-violence program led by and for Lesbian, Gay, Bisexual, Two Spirit, Trans, and Gender Non Conforming people of color.
 We are devoted to challenging hate and police violence by using community based strategies rather than relying on the police.

-- Membership within the SOS Collective is open to all LGBTSTGNC people of color who live in Bed-Stuy or surrounding neighborhoods in Brooklyn.
+- Membership within the SOS Collective is open to all LGBTSTGNC people of color New Yorkers, especially those who live in Bed-Stuy, Crown Heights, Bushwick, and surrounding neighborhoods in Central Brooklyn.

-- We have open meetings every 2nd Tuesday of the month.
+- SOS meets every 1st, 3rd, and 4th Tuesdays of the month.
+We have open meetings every 4th Tuesday of the month.

 - Although our meetings are not open to allies, we welcome the support of our non-LGBTSTGNC and white allies.
 Please contact Tasha Amezcua, the SOS Collective Coordinator at 718.596.0342 ext.
 11 and sosalp [dot] org to learn how you can support our work.